-Those who are determined to have a medical disability rated at 30% or greater, or who have served more than 20 years, are placed on the Permanent Disability Retired List.
-Like those on the temporary list, these retirees are given the same retirement benefits their non medically retired colleagues enjoy.
+Those determined to have a medical disability rated at 30% or greater, or who have served more than 20 years, are placed on the Permanent Disability Retired List.
+Like those on the temporary list, these retirees are given the same retirement benefits their non-medically retired colleagues enjoy.
 For those on the permanent list, retirement pay is calculated in one of two ways:

 - The disability rating percentage, or “Method A.”

 - Your years of active service, or “Method B.”

 - Those who were transferred from the temporary list to the permanent list have their pay recalculated using the most current disability percentage rating.